 Other associated risks include world war, economic meltdown and uncontainable disease epidemics, of which potentially the most dangerous appear to be mosquito-borne diseases and incursion by "superbugs" of Asian origin into populations that have not developed natural immunity to them.
 The misuse of antibiotics, particularly in farming, is largely responsible for the development of these resistant strains of bacteria.
 Sooner or later travel restrictions will need to be enforced (at first from certain African and Asian countries) and immigrants will have to be quarantined just as we now do for imported animals.

-Discounting the risk of sudden "black swan" events (probably economic or political), within the next half-century Global warming is likely to become the overriding problem.
+Discounting the risk of sudden "black swan" events (probably economic/political/military), within the next half-century Global warming is likely to become the overriding problem.
 By now, most of us should have an idea of some of the likely consequences if nothing is done to halt it.
 But while the evidence, from many different fields, for the recent increase in global temperatures has become overwhelming, it is still not perfectly clear that human beings are the main cause of it.
 Nevertheless we can do much to take control of the situation, and immediate action is necessary to avert worldwide disaster.
 Maybe not many people realise that global warming and its associated effects will probably accelerate due to factors such as the release of greenhouse gases trapped in permafrost and changes in heat absorbed and reflected by the Earth’s surface.
 Once this cycle of events gains momentum it will become virtually impossible to control it.